-Retzer Nature Center offers 450 acres of prairie, forest, wildlife habitat, nature trails and an environmental learning center, as well as a planetarium for you to explore.
+Retzer Nature Center (UPDATE: Retzer is closed until Oct.
+21, 2020) offers 450 acres of prairie, forest, wildlife habitat, nature trails and an environmental learning center, as well as a planetarium for you to explore.
 There are several trails that lead to high vantage points and many are in full fall color.

 Consider these things when planning an outing to Retzer Nature Center to view fall colors:

-- Retzer offers family-friendly events like Howl-a-Ween, family adventure hikes, workshops and more.
+- Retzer offers family-friendly events like Scarecrow Lane Self-Guided walking tours, family adventure hikes, and more.

 - Park Hours: Environmental Learning Center Hours: 8 a.m. – 4:30 p.m.; Retzer Nature Center Ground Hours: Sunrise to 10 p.m.
 (Year-Round)